Posted on Oct 18, 2017

 - help you adjust the pacing of the story and create suspense.

-A chapter break also tells the reader to mentally prepare for some sort of shift.
+A break also tells the reader to mentally prepare for some sort of shift.
 If your chapters are too short, that might make for an erratic experience.
 You might not be able to build up the forward momentum that your story needs to click for the reader.

 Long chapters, on the opposite end of the spectrum, risk dropping the reader out of the story forever.
-That’s because a chapter break allows readers to take a quick breather in between words.
+That’s because a break between sections allows readers to take a quick breather in between words.
 If we made this one block of text go on for twenty pages or thirty pages on end, for instance, our best guess is that your eyes would glaze over and your skin would fall away and your fingernails would rot while you turn into The Skeleton With a Burning Cigarette, forcing yourself to continue reading a slab of text that just never seemed to stop.
 Or — worse still — you’d give up and put the text aside altogether.

 Therefore, the word count of a novel is crucial if you want your book to be fit for publication.
 But the word count of a chapter matters if you want your story to flow right.
 Of course, when you're writing the first draft of your story, you want to just get your words out on paper.
 But chapter word count is something that you want to keep in mind for future edits.

-So, with all of this in mind, is there actually an average chapter word count you should aim for?
+So, with all of this in mind, is there actually an average word count you should aim for?

 How long should a chapter be?

 And as you can see, it varies, depending on the story.
 The average chapter word count of these novels falls within the 2,000-5,000 range.
-As Persuasion progresses, Jane Austen seems to elongate the chapters, building them up on a crescendo.
+As Persuasion progresses, Jane Austen seems to elongate hers, building them up on a crescendo.
 George R.R.
 Martin and Harper Lee keep things more evenly paced in A Game of Thrones and To Kill A Mockingbird, respectively.
 The chapters in The Fault In Our Stars, meanwhile, grow shorter just as Hazel's time with Augustus shortens.
-Ultimately, the way you chapter your book depends on the effect that you want to achieve at any given point in your novel.
+Ultimately, the way you section your book depends on the effect that you want to achieve at any given point in your novel.